NextCenturyCorporation/neon-dash-legacy/README.md

+**This project is deprecated.
+Please visit the [neon-dash](https://github.com/NextCenturyCorporation/neon-dash) repository for our latest work.**

 # Neon Dashboard

 The Neon Dashboard (neon-dash) is a sample analysis dashboard built upon the [Neon Framework][5].
 It includes a number of geo-spatial and temporal data visualizations built as [Angular][13] components that use the Neon framework to query and filter data served by [MongoDB][8], [Elasticsearch 1.7][14] or an [Apache Spark][9] server.

 [Neon][5] is a software platform designed to help developers integrate disparate visualization widgets with your data stores.
 It includes a **Data Access API** that makes it easy to query an underlying database directly from JavaScript or RESTful endpoints.
 Additionally, the [Neon][5] **Interaction API** provides capabilities for inter-widget communication and shared data filters, allowing multiple visualizations to interact without being explicityly aware of one another.